Floppy/floppy.github.io/source/_posts/2014-06-30-work-in-progress.markdown

 comments: true
 categories: election
 ---
 *This is part of my series about standing as an MP.
-See the archive for other posts.*
+See the [election category](/blog/categories/election/) for other posts.*

 A few days ago, I announced that [I intend to stand for Parliament next May](/blog/2014/06/27/standing-for-parliament-in-2015).
 Since then, I've had a bunch of really great feedback (thank you all!), suggestions, and questions.
 Lots of questions have been about the process of standing, and about how complex it is.